RowlandOti/ooglee-usersmodule/README.md

 Laravel User
 ============

-A Laravel 5 package to add users to a site
+A Laravel 5 ooglee-module to add users to a site

 ## Features

+Coming soon